domas85/Vampire-Survivors-like-game/README.md

-# **This is the first game I have done while studying at Futuregames.**
+# **This is from the first course at Futuregames.**

-It is from the first "Game Programming with C#" course.
+It is from the "Game Programming with C#" course.
 We were tasked with making a Vampire Survivors like game that was split into 3 assignments.